elmtree-askmo/cloudcannon-app/content/learn/education-studies/how-do-personal-essays-differ-from-argumentative-essays-in-terms-of-style-and-purpose.md

 seo:
   title: QuickTakes | Education Studies
   page_description: >-
-    This content explains the differences between personal essays and argumentative essays in terms of their style and purpose, highlighting the narrative and emotional nature of personal essays versus the structured and persuasive nature of argumentative essays.
+    This content explains the differences between personal essays and argumentative essays in terms of style and purpose, highlighting their distinct approaches to writing and the emotional or argumentative aims they pursue.
   page_keywords: >-
-    personal essays, argumentative essays, writing style, narrative style, persuasive writing, emotional connection, reflective writing, structured writing, subjective experiences, logical reasoning, thesis statement, academic writing, purpose of essays, identity exploration, evidence-based arguments
+    personal essays, argumentative essays, writing style, purpose, narrative, reflective, emotional connection, logical reasoning, evidence, structure, subjectivity, objectivity, persuasion, personal experience, thematic exploration
 author: QuickTakes
 question: >-
     How do personal essays differ from argumentative essays in terms of style and purpose?